-We’re going to take a wild guess: your partner roster consists of some partners who are more benchwarmers than they are Willie Mays’.
-Attempting to work with partners who aren’t stepping up to the plate will stretch your team, leave critical partners feeling neglected, and blow through your budget.
+We’re going to take a wild guess: your partner roster consists of some who are more benchwarmers than Willie Mays’.
+Attempting to work with partners who aren’t stepping up to the plate to engage will stretch your team, leave critical partners feeling neglected, and blow through your budget.
 That means you need to focus on the quality of your partners rather than simply the quantity.
 Finding partners who best fit for your business and training them to become truly great is the key to your partner marketing program’s success.

 This eBook will dive into: